Naifcx47350/Nc4-gacha-fetch/README.md

 ## What it is

 Two pieces.
-You can install **both**, or only the one you want.
+You can install **both**or just the one you want.

 | Piece | In plain language |
 | --- | --- |
 | **Gacha fetch** | A [fastfetch](https://github.com/fastfetch-cli/fastfetch) splash: picture on the left, PC specs on the right.
 Each new window rolls a rarity, then paints the picture and the colours from **that same rank**. **with a small chance for a shiny variant** that swaps the colours. |
 | **Prompt** | The line you type on.
 An [oh-my-posh](https://ohmyposh.dev/) theme with your name, how long the last command took, RAM, time, git, and a few extras (icons, fuzzy find, aliases). |

 You do not need to read the scripts.
-Follow the five steps, pick a number when asked, open a new tab.
+Follow the five steps, pick a number when asked, and open a new tab.

 ---